Having more fun than a human being should be allowed to have.

 They can't find the way to get themselves back on the side if we win of having supported it.

-Uh Pelosi may think her little seeing eye trip uh over the weekend to the region might provide an opportunity to do so, and maybe a hedge, but uh other than they're propagandists in the drive-by media.
+Pelosi may think her little seeing eye trip over the weekend to the region might provide an opportunity to do so and maybe a hedge, but other than their propagandists in the drive-by media, I don't see how they can possibly do it.

 So that's a great observation.

-Uh cable and everywhere, uh all day long.
+Barbaro led all newscasts yesterday, cable and everywhere, all day long.

-Patrick Jefferson City, welcome to the EIB network.
+Patrick Jefferson City, welcome to the EIB Network.

 Hello.